lskatz/fundamentals-of-bioinformatics/README.md

 # fundamentals-of-bioinformatics

-Greetings, I gave this class for several semesters at Georgia State University, and I wanted to memorialize it here.
+Greetings, I gave this class for several semesters at Georgia State University, and I wanted to memorialize it here, as it was in Spring 2025.

 ## Course outcomes